There is so much to worry about when it comes to taking care of your home.

-It is common for a heating system to eventually need a new belt or a little love once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much repairing along the way.
+It is not uncommon for a heater to eventually need a new belt or a little love once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much fixing along the way.
 A few indicators that your system may be in need of replacing are below:

 - calling the service technician frequently for the same concern;

 - needing numerous visits during the same heating season;